-There have been lots of posts on the internet about DIY herbal sunscreens.
-Plants generate their own form of protection from sun damage, and it make sense that we could apply their chemistry to protect our own skin.
-For example, traditional use of olive or coconut oil as a sunscreen has some scientific backing (both are about 7 SPF) 5 , and resveratrol (high in grapes and also the root of japanese knotweed) has been shown to work like an antioxidant, antimutagen, and can inhibit UVB induced tumors6.
+There have been lots of posts on the internet about DIY herbal sunscreens.?
+Plants generate their own form of protection from sun damage, and it makes sense that we could apply their chemistry to protect our own skin.
+For example, the traditional use of olive or coconut oil as a sunscreen has some scientific backing (both are about 7 SPF) 5 , and resveratrol (high in grapes and also the root of Japanese knotweed) has been shown to work like an antioxidant, antimutagen, and can inhibit UVB induced tumors6.
 However, I haven’t seen any evidence that plant-based ingredients can offer a reliable SPF as high as 15 or 20, which is what most folks will need for reasonable protection while spending time in the sun.

 For many years, I had been crafting my own blend of herbal/zinc oxide sunscreen at home, and appeared to have great results (ie it was keeping my family free of sunburns down at the river for hours at a time).
 I’ve taught this method in my classes, as well, and have heard back from students who also had positive results with it.
-However, I recently decided to shift away from making DIY sunscreens because I recently learned that formulating a high quality SPF cream is not as easy as just blending the right ingredients together.
+However, I recently decided to shift away from making DIY sunscreens because I recently learned that formulating a high-quality SPF cream is not as easy as just blending the right ingredients together.
 When using minerals like zinc oxide, the ingredients must be carefully formulated to suspend the particles in such a way that they provide even, consistent protection.
 Even though my skin had a white sheen from the zinc when I applied my cream, and I was not getting burned, I could not be certain I was getting even coverage (remember, you can get sun damage without ever getting a sunburn!).
-And I knew that the SPF in my herbal ingredients were not enough to keep my fair skin protected for very long in the sun.
-If you make your own sunscreens at home, and want a more detailed story of one formulator’s journey to craft consistently high SPF sunscreen products, check out this blog and decide for yourself whether its worth it.
+And I knew that the SPF in my herbal ingredients was not enough to keep my fair skin protected for very long in the sun.
+If you make your own sunscreens at home, and want a more detailed story of one formulator’s journey to craft consistently high SPF sunscreen products, check out this blog and decide for yourself whether it’s worth it.

 It’s best not to rely on 100% herbal sunscreen for vulnerable skin or prolonged exposure.